 We are sure that you have heard of using mirrors to enlarge your space.
 However, there are ways to apply that advice to yield the effects.
 A small mirror behind your sofa would not do the trick as it would probably end up looking like an ornament for a touch of glimmer in the space.
 Instead, you should hang a simple large piece of mirror ( it can have a beautiful handcrafted frame) instead to help create the space doubling illusion.
 You may like to apply this hack to other spaces.
 But be sure to look out for the right opportunity to include the large piece of mirror with to enjoy the space multiplying effect.

 Nesting Tables For The Win

-Speaking of reducing clutter and cluster, leave out the coffee table and get yourself a group of nesting tables instead.
+Speaking of reducing clutter and cluster, leave out the coffee table and include a group of nesting tables into your to-buy furniture list instead.
 They are great as side tables when separated or be grouped together for a dynamic looking coffee table look if needed.
 They are versatile and are the wonderful embodiment of both form and function serving furniture—aesthetically pleasing and meeting the different needs at different times, making them the ideal pieces for a small space.

 Picking The Right Rug

 One thing that a homeowner can effortlessly spruce up their living room look and style is by adding a rug.
 Before you go all hysteric over the issue of having to clean the rug, there are actually a lot of different materials used to fabricate rugs and most of the ones these days are really easy to clean and maintain.
 Try selecting one that is made of synthetic material like viscose and olefin for a luxurious touch and easy maintenance.